T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Record locking
 --------------

 Forms and 'record delete'-function support basic record locking.
-If a user opens a form and start to change content, a record lock will be acquired in the background.
+A user opens a form: starting with the first change of content, a record lock will be acquired in the background.
 If the lock is denied (another user already owns a lock on the record) an alert is shown.
 By default the record lock mode is 'exclusive' and the default timeout is 15 minutes.
 Both can be configured per form.
-The initial default timeout can also be configured in `config.qfq.ini`_ (will be copied to the form during creating the form).
+The general timeout can also be configured in configuration_ (will be copied to the form during creating the form).

+The lock timeout counts from the first change, not from the last modification on the form.

-If a timeout expires, the lock is deleted.
+If a timeout expires, the lock becomes invalid.
 During the next change in a form, the lock is acquired again.

-A lock is assgined to a record of a table.
+A lock is assigned to a record of a table.
 Multiple forms, with the same primary table, uses the same lock for a given record.

 If a `Form` acts on further records (e.g. via FE action), those records are not protected by this basic record locking.